Finding childcare providers

-If you have a child aged between 0 and 5 you can also visit a Cambridgeshire Children’s Centre for help with finding childcare.
+If you have a child aged between 0 and 5 you can also visit a Cambridgeshire Child and Family Centre for help with finding childcare.
 Other local parents are likely to have a good idea of what is available in an area, but make sure you make your own enquiries into the quality and suitability of a setting.
 For providers registered with Ofsted, their inspection report will provide useful information on their quality.
-The Family Information Directory provides links to Ofsted report for registered providers.
+The Cambridgeshire Online Directory provides links to Ofsted report for registered providers.

 You can call us on 0345 045 1360 if you are have trouble finding suitable childcare.

 Under the Child Care Act 2006, Cambridgeshire County Council has a duty to: